 This type of system has been used to great success in the industry for several years in both the FHR.Line product series which handle coating widths of up to 2,200 millimetres and the FHR.Roll product series for coating widths up to 1,600 millimetres.

-FHR also offers systems for the production of thin-film solar cells based on amorphous silicon (a-Si), gallium arsenide (GaAs) and others in our group network with centrotherm international AG.
+FHR also offers systems for the production of thin-film solar cells based on amorphous silicon (a-Si) and gallium arsenide (GaAs).

 From front to back contact